Continuous Symmetry Breaking in a Two-dimensional Rydberg Array

-To investigate this behavior more quantitatively, we focus on the $10 \times 10$ lattice and plot $C^{x}(d)$, averaging over displacements of the same distance $d = |\vec{d} |$.
-The XY ferromagnet indeed exhibits a plateau, $C^{x} \sim 0.13$, corresponding to an in-plane magnetization density of $m = \sqrt{2 C^{x}} = 0.51$.
-On the other hand, the XY antiferromagnet exhibits a decay to zero at large distances indicating the absence of long-range order.
-We note that running the adiabatic preparation protocol to longer timescales leads to additional decoherence which adversely affects the ferromagnetic magnetization plateau in a non-trivial fashion; in particular, correlations at the largest distances begin to decay before their shorter-distance counterparts ~(see Methods~\ref{SubSM:Decoherence}).
-Finally, in Fig.~\ref{fig:fig3}b, we compare the measured $C^{x}(d)$ against the exact ground-state prediction obtained from density matrix renormalization group calculations (see Methods Sec.~\ref{SubSM:DMRG})~\cite{whiteDensityMatrixFormulation1992, hauschildEfficientNumericalSimulations2018}.
-While the qualitative structure of $C^{x}(d)$ (e.g.~sign structure in the AFM case) is consistent with theory, the experimental correlations are weaker.
+For additional insight, in Fig.~\ref{fig:fig3}b we compare the measured $C^{x}(d)$ against the exact ground-state prediction obtained from density matrix renormalization group (DMRG) calculations (see Methods Sec.~\ref{SubSM:DMRG})~\cite{whiteDensityMatrixFormulation1992, hauschildEfficientNumericalSimulations2018}.
+In the DMRG ground state, $C^{x}(d)$ does plateau in the FM, but slowly decays in the AFM due to finite-size effects -- in the thermodynamic limit, both the FM and AFM ground states are expected to be long-range ordered at zero temperature.
+While the qualitative structure of the measured $C^{x}(d)$ (e.g.~sign structure in the AFM case) is consistent with theory, the experimental correlations are weaker.
 A number of effects could contribute to this.
-For example, the finite fidelity of the initial N\'eel product state introduces an entropy density, which is not accounted for in ground state calculations.
-The effect of additional experimental imperfections including readout errors and decoherence are discussed in the Methods, Sec.~\ref{SM:exp_imperfections}; including these errors in our numerical simulations leads to excellent agreement with the data for the $6 \times 7$ lattice (see Methods Fig.\,\ref{fig:mps_exp_comparison}).
+For example, the finite fidelity of the initial N\'eel state introduces an entropy density (i.e. an effective finite temperature).
+This is especially destructive to the AFM, for which finite temperature long-range order is forbidden~\cite{brunoAbsenceSpontaneousMagnetic2001a,Defenu2021}, in agreement with our observation.
+Other experimental imperfections including readout errors are discussed in the Methods, Sec.~\ref{SM:exp_imperfections}; including these errors in our numerical simulations leads to excellent agreement with the data for the $6 \times 7$ lattice (see Methods Fig.\,\ref{fig:mps_exp_comparison}).
+However, we also observe that running the adiabatic preparation protocol to longer timescales leads to additional decoherence which adversely affects the ferromagnetic magnetization plateau in a non-trivial fashion; in particular, correlations at the largest distances begin to decay before their shorter-distance counterparts~(see Methods~\ref{SubSM:Decoherence}).